-Participants who have never received a CAB LA injection will be followed up through Step 4c and through to pregnancy outcome.
-They will remain on the Step 4c SOE.
+Participants who have never received a CAB LA injection will be followed up through Step 5 and through to pregnancy outcome.
+They will be asked to consent to provide updates on any SAEs as well as to consent to live infant assessment of growth parameters at delivery and 48 weeks post-delivery.
+Site staff will refer pregnant participants for pregnancy care and an ultrasound.